emilhe/dash-down/README.md

 ### How to create custom directives?

 To create a new directive, simply make a subclass of `DashDirective` and implement the `render_directive` function.
-Now, say we want to make a new directive that yields a plot of the `iris` dataset.
+Say you want to make a new directive that yields a plot of the `iris` dataset.
 The code would be along the lines of,

 ```
 class GraphDirective(DashDirective):